yatisht/strain_phylogenetics/README.md

 [![License][license-badge]][license-link]
 [![Build Status](https://github.com/yatisht/strain_phylogenetics/workflows/build/badge.svg)](https://github.com/yatisht/strain_phylogenetics/actions)

+**Note: UShER (Ultrafast Sample Placement on Existing Trees) has been moved to https://github.com/yatisht/usher.**

 This repository provides tools primarily designed for analyzing Nextstrain (http://nextstrain.org/ncov/) and other phylogenies generated for the SARS-CoV-2 genome but is also applicable for other phylogenetic applications.
 Detailed discussion of the tools can be found in the reference at the bottom of this page.
 Instructions below demonstrate the usage of these tools through examples.

 ### Clone the repository